HB 420 "The Business of Golf" in St. Andrews, Scotland

 Students participating in this study abroad program will have a very unique, once-in-a-life-time opportunity to sign up for either a non-credit "Golf Experience" or a 3 credit School of Hospitality Business specialized elective "The Business of Golf".

-A hands on golf instruction component takes place in St. Andrews, Scotland in August where we focus on links style shots: 40 yard putts, pitch and run, pot bunker and punch shots.
+A hands on golf instruction component takes place in both MIchigan and St. Andrews.
+In April predeparture lessons in grip, aim, stance and posture for putting, chipping, pitching and the full swing take place.
+In St. Andrews we focus on links style shots: 40 yard putts, pitch and run, pot bunker and punch shots and how to play links style courses.

 Golf instruction includes excusrions to the Himalayas "Ladies Putting Course" (adjacent to the Old Course) as well as a "Practice, Play and Pub Day' at The Fairmont in St. Andrews.